 Private investment expanded at a rate above 9% in the first half of 2005, thanks to expansions in the airline, high-tech, and high-speed railway sectors.
 It fell in the second half, however, following the outward movement of some manufacturing capacities.
-Government investment increased at a modest 0.3% in 2005 with the implementation of the New Ten Projects, while investment by public enterprises expanded substantially in power plants and the sixth naphtha cracker.
+Government investment increased at a modest 0.3% in 2005 with the implementation of the New Ten Projects, while investment by public enterprises expanded substantially in power plants.